A behavioural assessment for investment professionals

 Calibration item

-Select the range you are 90% confident contains the true figure.
+Select the range you are 90% confident contains the correct figure.

 Your Investor Bias Profile